mzotyo/Craft/tdd/tdd-by-example/money/readme.md

   - Dependency is the key problem in software development at all scales, duplication is de symptom.
 Unlike most problems in life, by eliminating duplication in programs _eliminates dependency_.

 - **Triangulation**

     - We only generalize code when we have two examples or more.
 When the second example demands a more general solution, then and only then do we generalize.

+- **Polymorphism**

+    - Any time we are checking classes explicitly, we should be using polymorphism instead.

 ## Patterns